 Grizzly bears have a reputation as ferocious, horrifying predators that most people try to avoid in the wild.
 Even their taxonomic name, Ursus arctos horribilis, translates to horrible bear.
-The incredible size, speed, strength, and senses of grizzly bears make them very capable and very dangerous.
+The incredible grizzly bear size, speed, strength, and senses of grizzly bears make them very capable and very dangerous.
 Which brings up the question just how big can they get?
-While large on average, in this article we’re diving into the large grizzly bear on record.
+While large on average, in this article we’re diving into the largest grizzly bear on record.

 What is a grizzly bear?